 I am so so so happy right now!
 I haven’t had fish sticks in years.
 Over two years to be exact.
 That’s not an exact number, is it?
-I’m not going to lie… I kind of want to make these fish sticks and top them with the tartar sauce, ketchup, and sweet potato fries.
+I’m not going to lie… I kind of want to make these fish sticks and top them with the tartar sauce, ketchup, and fries.
 Seriously!
 I used to love getting the fish sandwich from McDonalds and topping it with ketchup and french fries.
 Apparently I ate like a child until I was about 23.
-Well, those days are long gone (and probably for the best).

 That mayo recipe I posted a while back has really been coming in handy.
 I’ve been using it for everything and I’ve been making it every week.
 Mostly for tuna salad but turns out it makes great tartar sauce too.